Ristel7/School-Management-System/Readme.md

+🎓 School Management System

-# School Management System
+A full-stack School Management System (ERP) built using Flask, HTML, CSS, JavaScript, and MySQL.

-A school ERP-style web application built using:

-- HTML, CSS, JavaScript
-- Python (Flask)
-- MySQL (planned backend)

-## Features

-- School landing page
-- Admin dashboard
-- Student dashboard
-- Teacher dashboard
-- Authentication system
-- Admission enquiry form

-## Project Structure
+The system provides separate dashboards for Admin, Students, and Teachers, enabling efficient academic and administrative management.